Aequitosh/talks/README.md

 * The container doesn't have any mount points at the moment, which means that `src/` directory is baked directly into the image.
 This is somewhat suboptimal, but I haven't bothered to update the [`Dockerfile`](./Dockerfile) yet.
+* The talks `rust-vienna/2023-11-30` and `rust-vienna/2024-04-05` have been made
+  with the assumption that they'll run on 1080p screens, so you'll have to change the resolution in `project.meta` accordingly.
+Newer talks are made with 4K resolution by default.